 03 of 06

 Once the mixture is well-combined, knead your seitan 10 to 15 times, allow it to sit for 5 minutes, and then knead a few more times.
 Don't skip this step, as kneading develops the gluten, a protein found in wheat, to give the final product the consistency that you want.Continue to 4 of 6 below.

 Form Seitan Into Smaller Pieces

 Separate your ball of gluten into three or four smaller chunks.
-Gently stretch each piece into a flat cutlet, around 3/4 inch thick.
-Seitan will expand when cooking, so keep the cutlets around 3/4 inch thick.
-Don’t worry about any holes that may form in the gluten, because most will fill after expansion.Continue to 5 of 6 below.
+Gently stretch each piece into a flat cutlet, around 3/4-inch thick.
+Seitan will expand when cooking, so keep the cutlets on the thinner side.
+Don’t worry about any holes that may form in the gluten; most will fill after expansion.Continue to 5 of 6 below.

 05 of 06